shiltemann/presentations-old/2018-LIACS/PITCHME.md

 ---
 ### What is bioinformatics

-- **Data analysis** (going from raw data, to clean data, to statistical and visual interpretations of the results)
+- **Data analysis.** Going from raw data, to clean data, to statistical and visual interpretations of the results
-- **Software development** Developing software to do bioinformatics analysis, big enough software products to publish as independent methods papers and to be used by other scientists.
+- **Software development.** Developing software to do bioinformatics analysis, big enough software products to publish as independent methods papers and to be used by other scientists.
-- **Modeling** simulations, and writing equations to represent biological systems.
+- **Modeling.** simulations, and writing equations to represent biological systems.

 ---
 ### What is bioinformatics?